metabrainz/acousticbrainz-server/README.md

 ### Docker

-You can use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run the AcousticBrainz server.
-Make sure docker and docker-compose are installed.
+We use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run the AcousticBrainz server.
+Ensure that you have these tools installed.

+### Configuration

-Then copy two config files:
+Copy the following two configuration files:

-1. `config.py.example` to `config.py`, you'll need to add your custom configs to this file.
+1. `config.py.example` to `config.py`
 2. `profile.conf.in.sample` to `profile.conf.in` in the `./hl_extractor/` directory
   In `profile.conf.in` you need to set the `models_essentia_git_sha` value.
   Unless you know what you are doing, this value should be **v2.1_beta1**